REBELinBLUE/kube-guide/3-tutorial.md

 Old *ReplicaSets* are deleted based on the `spec.revisionHistoryLimit` field of the *Deployment*, which default is set to 10.

 Finally, let's clean up.
-You can delete the resource manually, but you would need to delete the *Deployment* otherwise the other restores will be recreated automatically (demostrating again that the cluster is self healing).
-This time though let's delete using the manifest file, this is normally a better idea as it means you don't accidentially leave any orphaned resources.
+You can delete the resources manually, but you would need to delete the *Deployment* otherwise the other restores will be recreated automatically (demostrating again that the cluster is self healing).
+Try deleting the *ReplicaSet* to see that is it recreated, along with a new *Pod*, this shows that the *Controllers* are working as previously described.

+Once you are finished, delete using the manifest file, this is normally a better idea as it means you don't accidentially leave any orphaned resources.

 ```bash
 ❯ kubectl delete -f 2-deployment.yaml